burton999dev/CalcNoteHelp/documents/en/settings.md

 ## Basic Settings
 |Setting|Description|
 |:-----------|:------------|
-Vibrate on touch|Set whether to vibrate when you tap the button.
 No screen timeout|Set whether to keep the screen turned on.
 Show action bar|Set whether to show the action bar.
 Full screen mode|Set whether to show the notification area.